jundalisay/superb/content/en/research/poincare/science/chapter-02c.md

 So far, I have only considered the order in which the terms are arranged; but that is not sufficient for most applications.

 We must learn how to compare the interval which separates any two terms.
 On this condition alone will the continuum become measurable, and the operations of arithmetic be applicable.

-This can only be done by the aid of a new and special convention; and this convention is, that in such a case the interval between the terms A and B is equal to the interval which separates
+This can only be done by the aid of a new and special convention; and this convention is, that in such a case the interval between the terms A and B is equal to the interval which separates `C` and `D`.

-C and D. For instance, we started with the integers, and between two consecutive sets we intercalated n intermediary sets; by convention we now assume these new sets to be equidistant.
+For instance, we started with the integers, and between two consecutive sets we intercalated n intermediary sets; by convention we now assume these new sets to be equidistant.

 This is one of the ways of defining the addition of two magnitudes; for if the interval AB is by definition equal to the interval CD, the interval AD will by definition be the sum of the intervals AB and AC.

-This definition is very largely, but not altogether, arbi- trary.
+This definition is very largely, but not altogether, arbitrary.
 It must satisfy certain conditions—the commuta- tive and associative laws of addition, for instance; but, provided the definition we choose satisfies these laws, the choice is indifferent, and we need not state it precisely.

-We are now in a position to discuss severalmathematical magnitude.

-important questions.
-(1) Is the creative power of the mind exhausted by the creation of the mathematical continuum?
-The answer is in the negative, and this is shown in a very striking manner by the work of Du Bois Reymond.
+1. Is the creative power of the mind exhausted by the creation of the mathematical continuum?

+No. This is shown in a very striking manner by the work of Du Bois Reymond.

 We know that mathematicians distinguish between infinitesimals of different orders, and that infinitesimals of the second order are infinitely small, not only abso- lutely so, but also in relation to those of the first order.

 It is not difficult to imagine infinitesimals of fractional or even of irrational order, and here once more we find the mathematical continuum which has been dealt with in the preceding pages.
-Further, there are infinitesimals which are infinitely small with reference to those of the first order, and infinitely large with respect to the or- der 1 + , however small  may be.
+Further, there are infinitesimals which are infinitely small with reference to those of the first order, and infinitely large with respect to the order 1 + , however small may be.

 Here, then, are new terms intercalated in our series; and if I may be permitted to revert to the terminology used in the preceding pages, a terminology which is very convenient, although it has not been consecrated by usage, I shall say that we have created a kind of continuum of the third order.

 It is an easy matter to go further, but it is idle to do so, for we would only be imagining symbols without any possible application, and no one will dream of doing that.science and hypothesis

 This continuum of the third order, to which we are led by the consideration of the different orders of infinitesimals, is in itself of but little use and hardly worth quoting.

 Geometers look on it as a mere curiosity.
 The mind only uses its creative faculty when experiment requires it.

-(2) When we are once in possession of the conception of the mathematical continuum, are we protected from contradictions analogous to those which gave it birth?
+2. When we are once in possession of the conception of the mathematical continuum, are we protected from contradictions analogous to those which gave it birth?

-No, and the following is an instance:—
+No, and the following is an instance:

 He is a savant indeed who will not take it as evident that every curve has a tangent; and, in fact, if we think of a curve and a straight line as two narrow bands, we can always arrange them in such a way that they have a common part without intersecting.